Chyanne Dennis

-Chyanne Ashley Dennis (born April 9, 1999) is an American-born Jamaican footballer who plays as a defender for the Jamaica women's national team.
+Chyanne Ashley Dennis (born April 9, 1999) is a footballer who plays as a defender for the Jamaica women's national team.

 Early life

 Born to Georgiana Freckleton and Errol Dennis, Chyanne was raised in Florida and participated in many sports as a youth.
 She attended three camps for the United States women's national under-17 soccer team.
 She attended American Heritage School where she captained the team to state championships twice.
 She also played for Florida's Olympic Development (ODP) team for two years.

 Playing career

 College

 Dennis has attended the University of South Florida since 2017 and plays on the South Florida Bulls women's soccer team.
 Her freshman year, Dennis started in 13 of the 17 games she played and contributed to the Bulls setting a school record of eight shutouts.
 Playing as a defender, she recorded seven shots and one assist.
 During her sophomore season, she was a starting defender in 14 of the 17 games that she played an helped the team record seven shutouts.